DeclarativeHub/Bond/README.md

 ### The Event Producer

-Using the observable that acts as a variable or a property that can be observed is just a specific usage of the `EventProducer`.
+Using the observable that acts as a variable or a property that can be observed is just a specific usage of the EventProducer.
 As was already said, the event producer represents an abstract event generator.
-To create such event generator you can use the following designated initializer on `EventProducer`:
+To create such event generator you can use the following designated initializer on EventProducer:

 ```swift
 init(replayLength: Int, @noescape producer: (EventType -> ()) -> DisposableType?)